abaird986/aws-modern-application-workshop/README.md

 This is a common approach that AWS customers take - to store their CloudFormation templates alongside their application code in a repository.
 That way, you have a single place where all changes to application and it's environment can be tracked together.

 But, if you look at the code inside the `streamProcessor.py` file, you'll notice that it's using the `requests` Python package to make an API requset to the Mythical Mysfits service you created previously.
-External libraries are not automatically included in the AWS Lambda runtime environment.
-You will need to package all of your library dependencies together with your Lambda code function prior to it being uploaded to the Lambda service.
+External libraries are not automatically included in the AWS Lambda runtime environment, because different AWS customers may depend on different versions of various libraries, etc.  You will need to package all of your library dependencies together with your Lambda code function prior to it being uploaded to the Lambda service.
 We will use the Python package manager `pip` to accomplish this.
 In the Cloud9 terminal, run the following command to install the `requests` package and it's dependencies locally alongside your function code:

 ```
 pip install requests -t .